 Creating a water network more resilient to change

-The obvious benefit to developing a circular economy for water in Australia is the development of a water network that is more resilient to change.
-By utilising our existing water supplies more efficiently we are creating a system that, at its core, values the water supplies and assets we already have.
+The obvious benefit to developing a circular economy for water in Australia is the development of a water network which is more resilient to change.
+By utilising our existing water supplies more efficiently we are creating a system which, at its core, values the water supplies and assets we already have.